Calgary: Olympic legacy

-Public concern existed regarding the potential long-term debt implications which had plagued Montreal following the 1976 Olympics.
+Public concern existed regarding the potential long-term debt implications that had plagued Montreal following the 1976 Olympics.
 The Calgary Olympic Development Association led the bid for Calgary and spent two years building local support for the project, selling memberships to 80,000 of the city's 600,000 residents.
 It secured CA$270 million in funding from the federal and provincial governments while civic leaders, including Mayor Ralph Klein, crisscrossed the world attempting to woo International Olympic Committee (IOC) delegates.
 Calgary was one of three finalists, opposed by the Swedish community of Falun and Italian community of Cortina d'Ampezzo.
 On September 30, 1981, the International Olympic Committee voted to give Calgary the right to host the 1988 Olympic Winter Games, becoming the first Canadian host for the winter games.

-The Games' five primary venues were all purpose-built however, at significant cost.
+The Games' five primary venues were all purpose-built, however, at significant cost.
 The Olympic Saddledome was the primary venue for ice hockey and figure skating.
-Located at Stampede Park, the facility was expected to cost $83 million but cost overruns pushed the facility to nearly $100 million.
+Located at Stampede Park, the facility was expected to cost $83 million, but cost overruns pushed the facility to nearly $100 million.
 The Olympic Oval was built on the campus of the University of Calgary.
 It was the first fully enclosed 400-metre speed skating venue in the world as it was necessary to protect against the possibility of either bitter cold temperatures or ice-melting chinook winds.
 Seven world and three Olympic records were broken during the Games, resulting in the facility earning praise as "the fastest ice on Earth".
 Canada Olympic Park was built on the western outskirts of Calgary and hosted bobsled, luge, ski jumping and freestyle skiing.
 It was the most expensive facility built for the games, costing $200 million.

-Despite Canada failing to earn a gold medal in the Games, the events proved to be a major economic boom for the city which had fallen into its worst recession in 40 years following the collapse of both oil and grain prices in the mid-1980s.
+Despite Canada failing to earn a gold medal in the Games, the events proved to be a major economic boom for the city, which had fallen into its worst recession in 40 years following the collapse of both oil and grain prices in the mid-1980s.
 A report prepared for the city in January 1985 estimated the games would create 11,100 man-years of employment and generate CA$450-million in salaries and wages.
 In its post-Games report, OCO'88 estimated the Olympics created CA$1.4 billion in economic benefits across Canada during the 1980s, 70 percent within Alberta, as a result of capital spending, increased tourism and new sporting opportunities created by the facilities.